hz37/tbjpg/README.md

 I would opt for deleting a file directly after use.
 Check JPGTEST.TBK for an example.

-*********
-Licensing
-*********

-The product is freeware.
-You can use it however pleases you.

-There is no need to mention me, but I don't mind if you do anyway.
-You have the right to use this DLL in a commercial application.
-If it's not too much trouble, mail me (hens@gmx.net) if you're using this stuff in a real-world application.
-I'd love some feedback.

-I include the sourcecode (for what it's worth) so you can see what's going on.
-If you've got C++Builder 3 or 4, you should be able to re-compile and link this into a DLL.
-For Builder 3 you'll need tjpeg.zip, which is free from Borland's website (see links, below).

-Don't ask me for new features: there will be none.

-If something goes haywire and you think TBJPG.DLL is causing it, don't bother me.
-You're using this thing completely on your own.
-There are no hidden features inside the DLL as far as I can tell.
-It's completley OpenSource.

-If you re-distribute this DLL to other ToolBook-developers, please give them the original ZIP-file with all these files (sourcecode, examples, signatures, text) in it.

 ***********************
 So what's the drawback?